abdfaizaan/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M04-Unit 6 Create a Traffic Manager profile using the Azure portal.md

-# Module 04-Unit 6 Create a Traffic Manager profile using the Azure portal
+# Lab 4b: Create a Traffic Manager profile using the Azure portal

 ## Lab Overview